Husband-and-wife team featured as celebrity chefs - Portsmouth Daily Times

 The Counseling Center’s 10th annual Celebrity Chef Dinner and Silent Auction is March 13 at the SOMC Friends Community Center, 1202 18th Street, Portsmouth.
 Tickets are now on sale.
 All proceeds benefit The Counseling Center’s Summer Outreach Club.
 The Summer Outreach Club is a nine-week summer day camp that is free to children ages 5-12.
 The camp offers free breakfast and lunch, motivational, educational and recreational activities in a hands-on learning environment, all while partnering with multiple community agencies and volunteers within the area who teach classes, mentor and support more than 120 children each day.
 Participants in the Summer Outreach Club enjoy swimming, outings in the park, library and museum visits, daily activities in the community garden, and a grand finale field trip to conclude the summer.

-Among the Celebrity Chef teams participating in the 6 p.m. event is one comprised of Malissa Sarver, Registered Dietician at King’s Daughters Medical Center Ohio, and Steve Sarver, chief RNFA cardiothoracic surgery at KDMC.
+Among the Celebrity Chef teams participating in the 6 p.m. event is one comprised of Sam and Joyce Peters, owners of Patter Fam Foods, Patter Fam Sauces, The Pastor’s Pantry Cooking School and Simply Coffee.

 WHAT IS YOUR FONDEST COOKING MEMORY?